telerik/fiddler-jam-docs/extension/link-options.md

 ---
-title: Sharing Options
+title: Sharing Options | Fiddler Jam
 description: Sharing and security options for recorded Fiddler Jam logs.
 Share with a link or with specific people, and use an optional password.
 slug: fj-link-options
-tags: submit Fiddler Jam, Fiddler Jam link generation, Fiddler Jam URL link, Fiddler Jam portal links, Jam sharing, Jam collaboration, Fiddler collaboration options
 publish: true
 position: 50
 ---